-- A. Accommodation of Upstream Drainage.
+A. Accommodation of Upstream Drainage.
 Culverts and other drainage facilities shall be large enough to accommodate existing and potential future runoff from the entire upstream drainage area, whether inside or outside the development.
-Such facilities shall be subject to review and approval by the City Engineer. - B. Effect on Downstream Drainage.
+Such facilities shall be subject to review and approval by the City Engineer.

+B. Effect on Downstream Drainage.
 Where it is anticipated by the City Engineer that the additional runoff resulting from the development will overload an existing drainage facility, the City shall withhold approval of the development until provisions have been made for improvement of the potential condition or until provisions have been made for storage of additional runoff caused by the development in accordance with City standards.

-FINDING: As no structures are being built at this time, stormwater will be addressed during the Site Plan Review process of the three proposed lots.
+FINDING: As no structures are being built at this time, stormwater will be addressed during the subdivision review process.
+Criteria does not apply.